arnoesterhuizen/clickatell-overview-http/README.md

 See a list of [error codes and descriptions](#error-codes).

 # Parameters

 These (and more) parameters are documented in more detail in [Clickatell's HTTP API documentation](https://www.clickatell.com/downloads/http/Clickatell_HTTP.pdf).
+Remember to URL encode your parameter values.

 ## `api_id`